Union members earn 26% more than non-members per week. Here’s why.

 Thanks for entering your email, you can read your factsheet here.

-The evidence for union wage premium comes from the Australian Bureau of Statistics (ABS) , which shows that union members have median weekly earnings from their main job that are 26 per cent more than for non-members.
+The evidence for this comes from the Australian Bureau of Statistics (ABS), which shows that union members have median weekly earnings that are 26% higher than the earnings of non-members.

 Union wage premium for women

-Women union members earn $346 more per week (33 per cent more per week) than women non-members.
-Additionally, the gender pay gap closes for union members: the median male non-member earns $3.60 more per hour than his female equivalent, but for union members, this difference is only $1.20.
+Female union members earn $346 more per week than female non-members.
+Additionally, the gender pay gap is lower for union members: the median male non-member earns $3.60 more per hour than his female equivalent, but for union members, this difference is only $1.20.

 Union wage premium for casual workers

-The median casual union member earns $10.43 more per hour than the median casual non-member.
-If you’re a casual worker thinking of joining your union, the difference in pay means you could pay off your fees in your first hour of work for the week.
+The median union member in casual employment earns $10.43 more per hour than the median casual non-member.
+That difference means you could pay off your weekly union membership fee in your first 1 or 2 hours of work for the week!

-Union wage premium for workers aged under 25
+Union wage premium for young workers – and beyond

 Union members aged under 25 earn significantly more than their peers who are not members.
 Union members aged 15 to 24 earn $370.90 more per week than non-members of the same age, and earn $6.76 per hour more than non-members of the same age.